MARKET SNAPSHOT: Dow Heads For 4-day Win Streak Ahead Of Fed Minutes

 Continue Reading Below

-Wall Street was set for a positive open on Wednesday, but with traders taking a cautious approach ahead of the latest Federal Reserve minutes that indicate if more rate increases are coming this year.
+U.S. stock-index futures were mildly higher on Wednesday, putting the Dow on track for its fourth straight daily rise, though traders were taking a cautious approach ahead of the latest Federal Reserve minutes, which could indicate whether more rate increases are coming this year.

 Futures for the Dow Jones Industrial Average rose 47 points, or 0.2%, to 22,024, while those for the S&P 500 index gained 5.30 points, or 0.2%, at 2,469.25.
 Futures for the Nasdaq-100 index traded 14 points, or 0.2%, higher at 5,926.

+Recent trading has had an upward bias, even given an uncertain geopolitical environment that pressured stocks last week.
+The Dow has risen in 13 of the past 16 sessions, and major indexes are within striking distance of record levels.

-"The geopolitical tensions have begun to subside and with an upside surprise in U.S. data yesterday there has been a more positive sentiment coming through the markets.
-A mild consolidation greets traders this morning ahead of the FOMC minutes, but the glass seems to be one that is half full," said Richard Perry, market analyst at Hantec Markets, in a note.
+"The geopolitical tensions have begun to subside, and with an upside surprise in U.S. data yesterday there has been a more positive sentiment coming through the markets," wrote Richard Perry, market analyst at Hantec Markets, in a note.
+He added that "the glass seems to be one that is half full" ahead of the FOMC minutes.

 Continue Reading Below